Prathamesh-Shanbhag/oneledger-challenge/README.md

 # BitWheel - Winner of OneLedger Challenge for BorderHacks 2020
+> OneLedger Challenge Winner 🏆

+> People's Choice Award - 2nd Place 🥈

+This project was worked on by Harnoor Singh Reen, Harsaroop Singh, Anna Xing and Prathamesh Shanbhag for BorderHacks 2020.

 Checkout the Domain at: https://bitwheel-c772d.web.app/

-This project was worked on by Harnoor Singh Reen, Harsaroop Singh, Anna Xing and Prathamesh Shanbhag for BorderHacks 2020.

-This project has won the OneLedger Challenge and was voted 2nd in the People's Choice Award at BorderHacks 2020!
-An amazing experience

 # Inspiration
 We wanted to learn some new technologies and the OneLedger Challenge had a huge learning curve for all of us
 # What it does
 Our app provides a User Interface to query information about Car Parts and provides the Manufactures a means to upload information for for the customers
-# How we built it
+# Technologies Used
 React, BlockChain, HTML5, CSS3, JavaScript, Bootstrap
 # Challenges we ran into
 A lot.
 Using the tools the challenge provided us was a huge learning curve.